bergesinstitute/graf-method/book-4-unit-2.md

 Vamos a dividir los verbos en tres categorías: verbos que (normalmente) no aceptan objeto; verbos que aceptan objeto directo; y verbos que aceptan objeto directo y objeto indirecto.

-We are going to divide verbs into three categories: verbs that (normally) do not accept an object; verbs that accept a direct object; and verbs that accept both a direct and an indirect object.
+💂 We are going to divide verbs into three categories: verbs that (usually) do not accept an object; verbs that accept a direct object; and verbs that accept both a direct and an indirect object.

 ### 1. Verbos que normalmente no aceptan objeto (verbos intransitivos).
-Verbs that normally do not accept an object (intransitive verbs).
+Verbs that usually do not accept an object (intransitive verbs).

 Ejemplos: *dormir* (to sleep), *escapar* (to escape) o *ir* (to go).

 No podemos “dormir una manzana”, “escapar una manzana” o “ir una manzana”.
 Cuando decimos *yo duermo* la oración tiene un sentido completo, no necesitamos un objeto recibiendo la acción.

-We cannot "sleep an apple", "escape an apple" or "go an apple".
+💂 We cannot "sleep an apple", "escape an apple" or "go an apple".
 When we say *I sleep* the sentence has a complete meaning, we do not need an object receiving the action.

 Aquí tenemos una pequeña lista de verbos intransitivos.

-Here is a short list of intransitive verbs.
+💂 Here is a short list of intransitive verbs.

     Caminar - to walk